Mat1020/Gamblecore/README.md

 ## What is Gamblecore? 🎰
-Currently when I made this repository, Gamblecore was known for gambling and for being so competetive.
+Currently when I made this repository, Gamblecore is known for gambling and for being so competetive.
 Gamblecore is a school project made at my school, used to gamble competetive and have fun.

 ## More about Project Existence 👀